 Summary

-Requires informed and explicit consent for pelvic, prostate, and rectal exams on anesthetized or otherwise unconscious patients
+Requires informed and explicit consent for pelvic, prostate, and rectal exams on anesthetized or otherwise unconscious patients.
+Allows for the option of a medical chaperone for those who consent.

 Status